AllBankingSolutions.com

 FIXED DEPOSITS / ACCOUNTS OR TERM DEPOSITS

-Traditionally banks in India have four types of deposit accounts, namely Current Accounts, Saving Banking Accounts, Recurring Deposits, Fixed Deposits.
-However, in recent years, due to ever increasing competition, some banks have introduced new products, which combine the features of above two or more deposits.
-These are known by different names in different banks, e.g 2-in-1 deposits, Smart Deposits, Power Saving Deposits, Automatic Sweep Deposits etc..
+Traditionally banks in India have four types of deposit accounts, namely Current Accounts, Saving Banking Accounts, Recurring Deposits and, Fixed Deposits.
+However, in recent years, due to ever increasing competition, some banks have introduced new products, which combine the features of above two or more types of deposit accounts.
+These are known by different names in different banks, e.g 2-in-1 deposits, Smart Deposits, Power Saving Deposits, Automatic Sweep Deposits etc. However, these have not been very popular among the public.

-These accounts are used mainly by businessmen and are not generally used for the purpose of investment.
+Current Accounts are basically meant for businessmen and are never used for the purpose of investment or savings.
 These deposits are the most liquid deposits and there are no limits for number of transactions or the amount of transactions in a day.
-Most of the current account are firm / company accounts.
+Most of the current account are opened in the names of firm / company accounts.
 Cheque book facility is provided and the account holder can deposit all types of the cheques and drafts in their name or endorsed in their favour by third parties.
 No interest is paid by banks on these accounts.
-On the other hand, banks charge service charges, on such accounts.
+On the other hand, banks charges certain service charges, on such accounts.

-These deposits / accounts are one of the most popular deposits for individual accounts.
+These deposits accounts are one of the most popular deposits for individual accounts.
 These accounts not only provide cheque facility but also have lot of flexibility for deposits and withdrawal of funds from the account.
 Most of the banks have rules for the maximum number of withdrawals in a period and the maximum amount of withdrawal, but hardly any bank enforces these.
 However, banks have every right to enforce such restrictions if it is felt that the account is being misused as a current account.
-The interest on these accounts at present is regulated by Reserve Bank of India.
-Banks in India at present offer 4.00% p.a. interest rate on such deposits on daily balance basis.
-Under directions of RBI, now banks are also forced to open no frill accounts which do not have any minimum balance requirements.
+Till 24/10/2011, the interest on Saving Bank Accounts was regulared by RBI and it was fixed at 4.00% on daily balance basis.
+However, wef 25th October, 2011, RBI has deregulated Saving Fund account interest rates and now banks are free to decide the same within certain conditions imposed by RBI.
+Under directions of RBI, now banks are also required to open no frill accounts (this term is used for accounts which do not have any minimum balance requirements).
+Although Public Sector Banks still pay only 4% rate of interest, some private banks like Kotak Bank and Yes Bank pay between 6% and 7% on such deposits.
+From the FY 2012-13, interest earned upto Rs 10,000 in a financial year on Saving Bank accounts is exempted from tax.

-These kind of deposits are most suitable for people who do not have lump sum amount of savings, but are ready to save a small amount every month.
+These are popularly known as RD accounts and are special kind of Term Deposits and are suitable for people who do not have lump sum amount of savings, but are ready to save a small amount every month.
 Normally, such deposits earn interest on the amount already deposited (through monthly installments) at the same rates as are applicable for Fixed Deposits / Term Deposits.
-These are best if you wish to create a fund for your child's education or marriage of your daughter or buy a car without loans.
+These are best if you wish to create a fund for your child's education or marriage of your daughter or buy a car without loans or save for the future.

 Under these type of deposits, the person has to usually deposit a fixed amount of money every month (usually a minimum of Rs,100/- p.m.).
 Any default in payment within the month attracts a small penalty.
 However, some Banks besides offering a fixed installment RD, have also introduced a flexible / variable RD.
 Under these flexible RDs the person is allowed to deposit even higher amount of installments, with an upper limit fixed for the same e.g. 10 times of the minimum amount agreed upon.

-Such accounts are normally allowed for maturities ranging from 6 months to 120 months.
+Recurring Deposit accounts are normally allowed for maturities ranging from 6 months to 120 months.
 A Pass book is usually issued wherein the person can get the entries for all the deposits made by him / her and the interest earned.
+Banks also indicate the maturity value of the RD assuming that the monthly instalents will be paid regularly on due dates.
+In case instalment is delayed, the interest payable in the account will be reduced and some nominal penalty charged for default in regular payments.
 Premature withdrawal of accumulated amount permitted is usually allowed (however, penalty may be imposed for early withdrawals).
 These accounts can be opened in single or joint names.
 Nomination facility is also available.

-All Banks offer fixed deposits schemes with a wide range of tenures for periods from 7 days to 10 years.
+All Banks in India (including SBI, PNB, BoB, BoI, Canara Bank, ICICI Bank, Yes Bank etc.) offer fixed deposits schemes with a wide range of tenures for periods from 7 days to 10 years.
+These are also popularly known as FD accounts.
+However, in some other countries these are known as "Term Deposits" or even called "Bond".
 The term "fixed" in Fixed Deposits (FD) denotes the period of maturity or tenor.
 Therefore, the depositors are supposed to continue such Fixed Deposits for the length of time for which the depositor decides to keep the money with the bank.
 However, in case of need, the depositor can ask for closing (or breaking) the fixed deposit prematurely by paying paying a penalty (usually of 1%, but some banks either charge less or no penalty).
 (Some banks introduced variable interest fixed deposits.
 The rate of interest on such deposits keeps on varying with the prevalent market rates i.e. it will go up if market interest rates goes and it will come down if the market rates fall.
 However, such type of fixed deposits have not been popular till date).

 Interest Rates on Fixed Deposits by Various Banks Tips for Bank Deposits Tips for TDS on Bank Deposits Risks in Bank Deposits Loans on Bank Deposits Bank Deposits vs. other investments